 The school cafeteria serves a Type A lunch every day school is in session.
-Menus are published monthly.
-Lunch fees for the week should be paid the first day of the week.
-For security, we encourage you to make payment by check and enclose it in a sealed envelope labeled with your child's name.
-Students may charge their lunch for one day.
-Any additional charges must be made through the school office.
-Applications for FREE or REDUCED lunches are available at the school office.
+Breakfast is also available.
+Menus are published semi-annually and are available on the school's website.
 Milk is also available for students who bring their lunch.
 Charges for milk are not allowed.
 Adult lunches are available for staff, parents, and guests.
 If you plan to join us for lunch, please contact the office by 9:00 A.M.